MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

    1. In the **Token type** pane, choose **Access**.
    1. Under **Claim**, select **email** and **upn**, and then select **Add**.

-      If a dialog appears with the checkbox **Turn on the microsoft Graph email, profile permissions (required for claims to appear in token)**, select the chexkbox, and then select **Add**.
+      If a dialog appears with the checkbox **Turn on the microsoft Graph email, profile permissions (required for claims to appear in token)**, select the checkbox, and then select **Add**.
 1. After you perform the previous steps, especially step 6, the application might issue a token to the Excel add-in.
 It's recommended to clear any caches to ensure that you get the **upn** and **email** claims.
 To clear the cache of the Excel add-in, do the following steps:

     1. In Excel, right-click the Excel add-in pane, and then select **Inspect** to open the browser developer tools.